KaraKanetis/karakanetis.github.io/essays/codingstandards.md

 ## Conclusion

 In conclusion, while my first week with ESLint was not easy, it was worthwhile.
 The process forced me to slow down and improve the quality of my code.
 I still have a lot to learn, but I feel more confident now knowing that these standards are not just rules to follow, but tools that support better development practices.
 As I continue coding—whether in coursework or in research—I plan to keep using what I’ve learned to write clearer, more maintainable code.

+<small>This essay was written with the help from AI.
+I collaborated with AI to grammar-check and enhance the tone of this essay, but all the final content, voice, and personalization were reviewed and tailored by me.</small>